 Hey Gents —

-Luckily, good quality chambray button-ups can be found with countless styling details, and at many different price points.
+Luckily, decent chambray button-ups can be found with countless styling details, and at many different price points.

 Things to watch out for: pairing your chambray with a denim too close in color, as well as the obvious issues of fit.